wp-plugins/web-portal-lite-client-portal-secure-file-sharing-private-messaging/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Web Portal Client Portal Management & Invoicing Plugin that gives you the ultimate in flexibility to integrate into your current site.
+WP-Client Client Portal Management & Invoicing Plugin that gives you the ultimate in flexibility to integrate into your current site.

 == Description ==

-<h3 style="margin-bottom:10px;"><a href="https://wp-client.com">Web Portal WordPress Client Portal Plugin</a></h3>
+<h3 style="margin-bottom:20px;"><a href="https://wp-client.com">WP-Client WordPress Client Portal Plugin</a></h3>
-<p>Visit Website &gt;&gt; <a href="https://wp-client.com">WP-Client.com</a> is the home of Web Portal Pro, a premium, fully featured Web Portal plugin for WordPress.</p>
+<p>Visit Website &gt;&gt; <a href="https://wp-client.com">WP-Client.com</a> is the home of WP-Client Pro, a premium, fully featured Web Portal plugin for WordPress.</p>
 <strong><a href="https://wp-client.com/testimonials/">REVIEWS: Read the Reviews from Happy Customers :: NO B.S.</a></strong>
-<h3>IMPORTANT :: What is Web Portal Lite?</h3>
+<h3 style="margin-bottom:20px;">IMPORTANT :: What is WP-Client Lite?</h3>
 <p>WP-Client Lite is designed to give just an introduction to the very basic components of a Client Portal, but there are many features in the PRO version that are not included in the Lite version.</p>
 <p>WP-Client Lite functions as a very basic Client Portal, but at the same time, provides a glimpse into what is included and possible in the WP-Client PRO version.</p>
-<p>Web Portal Pro is in constant development and is fully supported.
+<p>WP-Client Pro is in constant development and is fully supported.
 New features are added weekly, and your suggestions are welcome.</p>
 <p>See a full list of features at <a href="https://wp-client.com">WP-Client.com</a></p>
 <h3>Brief Description</h3>
 <p>One plugin configures multiple areas of your WordPress installation and allows the site Administrator to easily create new Client Areas, Client Management Portals, Client Estimates &amp; Invoices, Client File Upload Areas, or Private Staff Pages on the site by entering just a few data fields and clicking submit.
 Additionally, clients can upload or download secure files.</p>